gsbirch/gsbirch.github.io/aboutme.md

       <li>Linear Algebra</li>
       <li>Abstract Algebra</li>
       <li>Advanced Calculus</li>
-      <li>Real Analysis</li>
+      <li>Real & Numerical Analysis</li>
       <li>Technical Communication</li>
       <li>Professionalim in Engineering</li>
     </ul>
   </div>
 </div>

-I am currently working on the Digitally Enhanced Exhibit Program (DEEP) with Ann Arbor Hands-On Museum and TorranceLearning as part of my senior capstone.
-I am also employed this summer as a research intern in the Human Artificial Intelligence Lab under Dr. Anhong Guo.
+I am currently a member of the [Narrative Intelligence Lab](http://cs.uky.edu/~sgware/) at the University of Kentucky, studying narrative planning heuristics.

 ### Technical Skills
 Throughout my education and personal experiences, I have gained proficiency in many different programming languages and frameworks.
 Here are some of the main ones that I have experience with: